scikit-learn-contrib/denmune-clustering-algorithm/README.md

 When less means more
 --------------------
-Most calssic clustering algorithms fail in detecting complex where clusters are of different size, shape, density, and being exist in noisy data.
+Most calssic clustering algorithms fail in detecting complex clusters where clusters are of different size, shape, density, and being exist in noisy data.
 Recently, a density-based algorithm named DenMune showed great ability in detecting complex shapes even in noisy data. it can detect number of clusters automatically, detect both pre-identified-noise and post-identified-noise automatically and removing them.

 It can achieve accuracy reach 100% in most classic pattern problems, achieve 97% in MNIST dataset.
 A great advantage of this algorithm is being single-parameter algorithm.
 All you need is to set number of k-nearest neighbor and the algorithm will care about the rest.
 Being Non-senstive to changes in k, make it robust and stable.